WebDevStudios/wp-search-with-algolia/README.txt

 * WordPress hooks and filters available for easy customization of indexed content.

 This plugin requires API keys from [Algolia](https://www.algolia.com/).
 API keys are free for small personal projects and non-commercial use.
 Learn more about [commercial use pricing](https://www.algolia.com/pricing/).

+Are you ready to go pro?
+WebDevStudios is pleased to announce the release of **WP Search with Algolia Pro**, the premium version of WP Search with Algolia, which will be available for purchase at [Pluginize.com](https://pluginize.com/plugins/wp-search-with-algolia-pro/) soon.

 = Links =
 * [WebDevStudios](https://webdevstudios.com)